Optimizing tree decompositions in MSO: Conclusions

 In Section~\ref{sec:implementing} we have seen that the algorithmic result of Bodlaender and Kloks~\cite{BodlaenderK96} can be derived from the existence of an \mso transduction solving the same task and the fact that \mso transductions can be implemented efficiently on structures of bounded treewidth (Theorem~\ref{thm:implement-transduction}).
 We believe that this approach might be applicable to other structural decompositions of graphs as well.
 More precisely, suppose that we have some notion of a tree-like decomposition of a graph, where width-$k$ decompositions can be interpreted in forests labeled by an alphabet depending on $k$.
 Then, the analogue of the problem of Bodlaender and Kloks would be as follows: given some (possibly suboptimal) decomposition of width $k$, compute a decomposition of optimum width.
 Theorem~\ref{thm:implement-transduction} reduces this algorithmic task to showing that some optimum-width decomposition can be constructed from the input suboptimal one by means of an \mso transduction.
 For this, however, we essentially only need to solve the combinatorial core: prove the analogues of Dealternation and Conflict Lemmas.
 The tedious algorithmic layer of designing a dynamic programming procedure is thus abstracted away thanks to Theorem~\ref{thm:implement-transduction}, and we are left with a purely combinatorial task.

 Two concrete width measures of graphs for which we believe that this algorithmic technique may be applicable are {\em{carvingwidth}} and {\em{tree-cutwidth}}.
 Both of them can be seen as analogues of treewidth for edge cuts instead of vertex cuts.
 For a closely related parameter {\em{cutwidth}}, Giannopoulou et al.~\cite{GiannopoulouPRT16} have very recently given a linear-time fixed-parameter algorithm based on combining an analogue of the Bodlaender-Kloks algorithm~\cite{BodlaenderK96} with an analogue of the reduction scheme of Bodlaender~\cite{Bodlaender96}.
 It is conceivable that a similar approach can be applied to carvingwidth and tree-cutwidth, where the analogue of Bodlaender-Kloks algorithm would be obtained via implementing the task by an \mso transduction, whereas for the reduction scheme one would use a similar scheme as in~\cite{GiannopoulouPRT16}.
-This would yield linear-time fixed-parameter algorithms for computing optimum-width carving and tree-cut decompositions; to the best of our knowledge, such algorithms are not yet known.
+This would yield linear-time fixed-parameter algorithms for computing optimum-width carving and tree-cut decompositions.
+To the best of our knowledge, no such algorithm are known yet: Giannopoulou et al.~\cite{GiannopoulouKRT19} gave a linear-time fixed-parameter algorithm to determine the optimum value of the tree-cutwidth, which however does not provide a witnessing decomposition, and we are not aware of analogous algorithmic developments for carvingwidth.

 \paragraph*{Acknowledgements.} The authors would like to thank Bruno Courcelle for pointing out connections with his work with Jens Lagergren~\cite{CourcelleL96}.